Minimum Wage

 Holiday Leave

-Employers in Arizona are not required to provide their employees with unpaid or paid holiday leave.
+Under Arizona labor laws, employers in Arizona are not required to provide their employees with unpaid or paid holiday leave.
 An employer in Arizona may also require employees to work holidays; however, they do not have to pay their employees premium pay, such as 1.5 times the standard rate, unless working on these hours also qualifies for overtime under federal overtime laws.

 However, if an employer provides employees with unpaid or paid holiday leave, it must comply with the employment contract or the established holiday leave policy.
-Arizona State holidays are officially recognized and observed.
+Arizona state holidays are officially recognized and observed.

 Information about Arizona holiday leave laws may now be found on our Arizona Leave Laws page.